ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 a problem because the two possible orderings have the same overall effect on the mutable :rust:`bool`.

-Using :lean:`fib_with_parity` in Lean also takes a bit more than a function call, we need it to give the initial value for the state and also "unwrap" the :lean:`StateM Bool Nat` at the end.
+Using :lean:`fib_with_parity` in Lean also takes a bit more than a function call, we need to "unwrap" the :lean:`StateM Bool Nat` by providing it with the initial value of the state.
 Here's how it's done:

 .. code-block:: lean